My name is Anna and I've worked as a printed texile designer in the fashion industry for 20 years (!!)

 WANT TO KNOW MORE?

-Come and follow me over on instagram - I have regular posts and you can follow my stories which is where I often share my day to day work and new products first!
+Come and follow me over on instagram - you can follow my stories which is where I often share my day to day work and new products first!

 Did you know you can choose ANY two prints from the collection for your cushions by clicking here and ordering on-line: